MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/nfs/deploy-nfs.md

 ## System requirements

-Server for NFS can be installed on any version of Windows Server 2012.
+Server for NFS can be installed on any version of Windows Server.
 You can use NFS with UNIX-based computers that are running an NFS server or NFS client if these NFS server and client implementations comply with one of the following protocol specifications:

 - NFS Version 4.1 Protocol Specification (as defined in RFC [5661](https://tools.ietf.org/html/rfc5661))
 - NFS Version 3 Protocol Specification (as defined in RFC [1813](https://tools.ietf.org/html/rfc1813))